 Looking for a good reason to spend time outdoors?
 Enjoy working with kids?
 Want to make a difference in your community?
 Then YOU should be a volunteer Nearby Nature guide in Alton Baker Park!

 Every spring and fall, Nearby Nature trains volunteers to take small groups of K-5th graders on interactive nature walks in Alton Baker Park.
 Using hands-on science, games, and storytelling, guides help kids connect with nature nearby.

 Walks are held on weekday mornings from late April through mid-June and late September through mid-November.
 No experience is necessary.
 Free training is provided in April or September and covers everything from local natural history to the art of teaching children.

-To learn more about leading nature walks as well as other Nearby Nature volunteer opportunities this fall, come for the group's Fall Volunteer Orientation on Wednesday, September 13, 6:30-7:45 at the Eugene Public Library (Singer Room), call 541-687-9699, or email firstname.lastname@example.org and see www.nearbynature.org/volunteer/nature-guide-training-information.
+To learn more about leading nature walks as well as other Nearby Nature volunteer opportunities this spring, come for the Spring New Volunteer Orientation on Tuesday, March 6, 6:30-7:45 at the Eugene Public Library Tykeson Room, call 541-687-9699, or email firstname.lastname@example.org and see www.nearbynature.org/volunteer/nature-guide-training-information.

 - People Skills

 - Habitat Restoration

 - 3 hours/week, one weekday morning from 9 am-noon